huyhoan1109/Roadmap/README.md

 # data-scientist-roadmap

-I just found this data science skills roadmap, drew by [Swami Chandrasekaran](http://nirvacana.com/thoughts/becoming-a-data-scientist/) on his cool blog.
+Here is the full Roadmap for Data Science, drew by [Swami Chandrasekaran](http://nirvacana.com/thoughts/becoming-a-data-scientist/) on his cool blog.

 ****